vanHeemstraSystems/threagile/300/200/README.md

     checked_by: John Doe
 ```

 That's a minimal model and we can extend that in the IDE that should be simple and easy or whatever kind of editor you like - e.g. using intelliJ -  but that really doesn't relate to that kind of IDE.
-Whatever you like, it could be even VIM and but it would be more funny for the presentation to have an ```example model``` and we're going to show you that next.
+Whatever you like, it could be even VIM but it would be more funny for the presentation to have an ```example model``` and we're going to show you that next.